mrvivekdev/mrvivekdev/README.md

 # 💫 About Me:
-Currently working on MERN stack<br>Management chief of lux technology
+Currently working on MERN stack<br>🌐 Tech Lead And Mentor At @Google Developer Group | Turning complex problems into innovative solutions Passionate about technology

 ## 🌐 Socials: